Skrylar/ImpromptuModular/README.md

 * **Step L/R inputs**: control voltages for step selection (STEP L/R buttons).
 A rising edge triggered at 1.0V will step the sequencer left/right by one step.

 * **Reset input**: repositions the sequencer at the first step.
 A rising edge triggered at 1.0V will be detected as a reset.
+Pending pastes are also cleared.

 * **Clock**: when the sequencer is running, each rising edge (1.0V threshold) will advance the sequencer by one step.
 The width (duration) of the high pulse of the clock is used as the width (duration) of the gate outputs.